djheru/express_web_development/README.md

 * :user-agent - The user-agent signature
 * :status - The HTTP status
 * Can also use one of the following predefined formats: 'default', 'short', 'tiny', 'dev'

+##Stylus Options
+* serve - Serves stylus files from the dest directory
+* force - Force recompilation of the Stylus files for every request
+* src - Path to the stylus files
+* dest - Path to output the compiled CSS files.
+Defaults to src
+* compile - Custom compile function
+* compress - Minifies the generated css
+* firebug - Generates debug info for the FireStylus Firebug plugin
+* linenos Shows commented Stylus line number